CamoNano/camonanowallet/README.md

 # Camo Nano Wallet

 A privacy-oriented wallet for the [Nano](https://nano.org/) cryptocurrency.
-There is currently only a CLI version of this wallet, but a web verson is being developed.
+There is currently only a CLI version of this wallet.

 This wallet is intended to act as a reference implementation for Camo Nano.
 See below for more details.